Nodes in Blazor Sankey Diagram

 Padding="10">

-- Use meaningful IDs and labels for nodes to improve diagram readability.
+- Use meaningful IDs and labels to improve diagram readability.

-- Adjust node width, padding, and alignment to create clear and visually appealing Sankey diagrams.
+- Adjust node width, padding, and alignment to maintain visual hierarchy and spacing.

-By mastering node configuration in the Blazor Sankey Diagram, you can create rich, informative flow diagrams that effectively communicate complex processes or relationships in your data.
-The example provided demonstrates how to create a comprehensive visualization of device usage patterns across different demographic groups.
+Mastering node configuration enables creation of rich, informative flow diagrams that communicate complex processes and relationships effectively.
+The example demonstrates a comprehensive visualization of energy usage patterns across sectors.